 - 1. Go to the SSO Plugin setup interface. - 2.
 Select SAML in the list of integration types. - 3.
-Select Kerberos in the list of Claim NameID formats. - 4.
+Set the SAML Binding to POST. - 4.
+Select Kerberos in the list of Claim NameID formats. - 5.
 Locate and enter the identity URL.
 To do this, go to the ADFS 2.0 interface and navigate to Service / Endpoints.
 In the list of endpoints, find the row with type SAML 2.0 / WS-Federation and note the URL path.
 Add this to the server hostname to give a URL.
-The default URL https://server2008r2.domain2008r2.local/adfs/ls/ (replacing srever2008r2.domain2008r2.local with the hostname of the ADFS server). - 5.
-Enter the service provider issuer which is the identifier you entered (ie ssoplugin) when setting up the Relaying Party Trust in step 7 of the ADFS setup process. - 6.
+The default URL https://server2008r2.domain2008r2.local/adfs/ls/ (replacing srever2008r2.domain2008r2.local with the hostname of the ADFS server). - 6.
+Enter the service provider issuer which is the identifier you entered (ie ssoplugin) when setting up the Relaying Party Trust in step 7 of the ADFS setup process. - 7.
 Set messaging signing to none and press set configuration.